Program package "Universal Mechanism" is intended for simulation of kinematics and dynamics of planar and spatial mechanical systems.

 - 1Gb free space on HDD

-- up-to-date/professional video card is strongly recommended in the case of working with bodies imported from CAD or FEM software
+- up-to-date/professional video card is strongly recommended in the case of working with bodies imported from CAD or FEM software; NVIDIA graphics cards are highly recommended.

 SAE 2014, Commercial Vehicle Engineering Congress, Illinois, USRead more